justin13601/ACES/docs/source/terminology.md

 We will specify these windows using a configuration file language that is ultimately interpreted into a tree structure.
-For example, suppose we wish to extract a dataset for the prediction of in-hospital mortality from the data defined in the above `df_clincial_events` dataframe, such that we wish to include the first 24 hours of data of each hospitalization as an input to a model, and predict whether the patient will die within the hospital.
+For example, suppose we wish to extract a dataset for the prediction of in-hospital mortality from the data defined in the above `df_clinical_events` dataframe, such that we wish to include the first 24 hours of data of each hospitalization as an input to a model, and predict whether the patient will die within the hospital.
 Suppose we also subject the dataset to constraints where the admission in question must be at least 48 hours in length and that the patient must not have a COVID diagnosis within that admission.